AlwaysSany/doc-extract-parse-index/README.md

 ## Introduction

 `doc-extract-parse-index` is designed to streamline the workflow of extracting, parsing, and indexing documents via a web interface.
 It supports various document formats and provides an easy-to-use API and UI for managing document data.
+It uses LlamaCloud to parse and extract structured information from unstructured documents like PDFs and stores it to postgres database.
+The project is built with Flask for the backend and React for the frontend, providing a modern web application experience.

 ## Demo